huggingface/lerobot/examples/11_use_moss.md

 Follow step 2 of the [assembly video](https://youtu.be/ZqtPjuVFFpg).
 You need to remove the gear for the motors of the leader arm.
 As a result, you will only use the position encoding of the motor and reduce friction to more easily operate the leader arm.

 **Add motor horn to the motors**
 Follow step 3 of the [assembly video](https://youtu.be/ZqtPjuVFFpg).
-For SO-100, you need to align the holes on the motor horn to the motor spline to be approximately 1:30, 4:30, 7:30 and 10:30.
+For Moss v1, you need to align the holes on the motor horn to the motor spline to be approximately 3, 6, 9 and 12 o'clock.
 Try to avoid rotating the motor while doing so to keep position 2048 set during configuration.
 It is especially tricky for the leader motors as it is more sensible without the gears, but it's ok if it's a bit rotated.

 ## Assemble the arms